CEMD-CN/magentoext-newsletterlayer/README.md

-This extension is brought to you thanks to creativestyle (http://www.creativestyle.de) Extension is Opened, so you can modify it and do whatever you want, but please don't expect any technical support from my side.
+This extension is brought to you thanks to creativestyle (http://www.creativestyle.de) Extension is Open, so you can modify it and do whatever you want, but please don't expect any technical support from my side.